metabase/metabase/docs/installation-and-operation/serialization.md

 # Serialization

-{% include plans-blockquote.html feature="Serialization" self-hosted-only="true" %}
+{% include plans-blockquote.html feature="Serialization" %}

 Once you really get rolling with Metabase, it's often the case that you'll have more than one Metabase instance spun up.
 You might have a couple of testing or development instances and a few production ones, or maybe you have a separate Metabase per office or region.